5 Series Utility Tractors

 Replacing excess oxygen with cooled exhaust gas leads to:

 - Lower combustion temperatures, creating less NOx.

 In addition, EGR allows for:

 For added performance and efficiency, the engine passes the exhaust gases through an EGR cooler before it enters the engine.

-Exhaust airflow enters the EGR cooler from the exhaust manifold near the turbocharger.
-Based on engine load, air temperatures, and rpm, the ECU opens or closes the EGR valve, allowing a measured percentage of exhaust gas to enter the intake manifold.
+Exhaust airflow enters into the EGR cooler from the exhaust manifold near the turbocharger.
+Based on engine load, air temperatures, and rpm, the engine control unit (ECU) opens or closes the EGR valve, allowing a measured percentage of exhaust gas to enter the intake manifold.
 The gases mix with the rest of the incoming air from the turbocharger and aftercooler before entering the cylinders.